matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	// On the client
 	Meteor.subscribe('videosThumbnails')

 You can specify which code is executed on the client and which code is executed on the server using Meteor's built in directory structure.
-Anything in the 'client' folder gets executed on the client and anything in the 'server' folder gets executed on the server.
-You could also use Meteor's 'isClient' and 'isServer' methods:
+Anything in the `client` folder gets executed on the client and anything in the `server` folder gets executed on the server.
+You could also use Meteor's `isClient` and `isServer` methods:

 	if (Meteor.isServer) {
 	  Meteor.publish('comments', function () {